Lawsuit challenges Illinois license rule on head coverings

 The lawsuit says plaintiff Maryjane Bicksler said she felt pressured to sign the form last year at a license branch in Rockford while wearing her hijab.

 Illinois Secretary of State Jesse White is named as a defendant.
-A message seeking comment from White's office wasn't immediately returned Tuesday.
+Spokesman Dave Druker declined comment, saying he hasn't seen the lawsuit.